Value-based Care Collides with Competition

 For example, the state of California has, on several occasions, considered legislation expanding state approval requirements for private equity and hedge fund acquisitions of health care entities.
 The newly created Oregon Health Authority program in one of its transaction reviews acknowledged concerns about the negative impact of private equity investments in the health care industry.

-John Saran: You mentioned California and Oregon, so let’s talk about states: What should health care providers, payors, and investors be aware of?
+Jenn Romig: You mentioned California and Oregon, so let’s talk about states: What should health care providers, payors, and investors be aware of?

-Debbie Gersh: John, health care access, cost, and quality are under profound consideration in state legislatures across the country.
+Debbie Gersh: Health care access, cost, and quality are under profound consideration in state legislatures across the country.
 The West Coast states—in particular, California, Oregon, and Washington—have become a hotbed of active legislation.
 In addition, since 2020, Illinois, Maine, Minnesota, and North Carolina have legislation yet to be passed regarding health care consolidation.
 The idea of states regulating health care costs and competition is not a new one, and a number of states have in fact established oversight commissions to review the impact of market consolidation or to keep an eye on health care prices, including, for instance, the Health Commission in Delaware, the Health Policy Commission in Massachusetts, and the Health Care Cost Containment Council in Pennsylvania, just to name a few.
 Also, Connecticut, Massachusetts, and Nevada actively monitor health care access, cost, and quality concerns.
 Our second podcast in this series will discuss new legislation in West Coast states and its impact on transactions in more detail, but let me just give you some general highlights.

 These are some important developments to consider, and include: